Robert King High: 1966 election

 High won the run-off by a sizable margin, getting 43% of the vote in Burns' hometown of Jacksonville, Florida.
 Kelly continued to work for High in the general election campaign.
 The High and Kelly campaign staff and, after the run-off, that part of the Burns campaign staff who joined the campaign, did not mix very well.
 Burns refused to support High, and several of his Florida Cabinet officers (who were elected) actively campaigned for Claude Kirk, the Republican candidate for governor.

 Although not endorsing Kirk, Burns placed much of his campaign organization at Kirk's disposal.
 In September Don Petit, a moderate liberal and High's campaign manager, quit over differences with Scott Kelly.
 The conservative Kelly took over as campaign manager.
-Kelly was later replaced by Don Poorbaugh, another moderate liberal.
+Kelly was later replaced by Bill Poorbaugh, another moderate liberal.
 The campaign had scheduling problems, causing High to be late for or to miss a number of campaign events.
 The campaign was seen as faltering and in disarray.
 Both liberal and conservative Democrats became disaffected with High.

 Claude Kirk, the Republican candidate for governor, attacked High repeatedly.
 Kirk charged that under High, Miami had become the number two crime or 'sin city' in the country.
 Kirk called High an "extreme-liberal", an ultra-liberal and "a rubber stamp for Washington, backed by the ultra-liberals", linking High to the Johnson administration.
 Kirk started asking campaign crowds if they wanted "open housing".
 A new handout from a "Committee for Integrity in Government" showed a cartoon of High with the caption, "Black power is with you 100 percent, Bob, let's march."
 Kirk portrayed himself as pro-business, and accused High of not understanding the free-enterprise system.

 Just before the election, Kirk charged that the Dade County Grand Jury was withholding indictments and information detrimental to High, which would have a direct bearing on the election.
 But the grand jury foreman said there were no un-issued indictments.
 Kirk won the general election by about 160,000 votes, the first Republican to be elected governor of Florida since the end of the Reconstruction Era.

+Death

-Robert King High died of a heart attack less than a year later, on August 30, 1967.
+King High died of a heart attack less than a year later, on August 30, 1967, at age 43.